-Hello - my name is Simon French and as Chair of the local governing body I would like to welcome you to the Governance page of Maple Court Academy, where you can find out more about the important role that governance plays in the operation of the academy.
+Hello - my name is Sarah Robinson and as Chair of the local governing body I would like to welcome you to the Governance page of Maple Court Academy, where you can find out more about the important role that governance plays in the operation of the academy.

 If you would like to contact me click here